mschilde/auto-label-merge-conflicts/README.md

 ## Purpose

 This action checks all open Pull Requests for merge conflicts and marks them with a Github label.

 ![Github action in action](./demo.png)

+Once a conflict is resolved the label is automatically removed.

 The typical use case is to run this action post merge (e.g. push to `master`) to quickly see which other PRs are now in conflict.